mulka/ploverwiki/Dictionary-Format.md

 This page is under construction.
 Please refer to [Learn Plover!
 Appendix: The Dictionary Format](https://sites.google.com/site/ploverdoc/appendix-the-dictionary-format) for a more complete document.
-Note that as of Plover 3.1, the Plover Control Commands have been updated and this document is more accurate as to their function.
+Note that as of Plover 3.1, the Commands and Keyboard Shortcuts have been updated and this document is more accurate as to their function.

 **Table of Contents**